TRENT WILLMON FACTS:

 JOBS: FARM AND RANCH HAND, BREAKING COLTS

-DISTRICT 3 4-H PRESIDENT, SERVED ON TX 4-H COUNCIL, NATIONAL 4-H ACHIEVEMENT AWARD, SCHOLARSHIP FROM SAN ANTONIO LIVESTOCK ASSOC.
+DISTRICT 3 4-H PRESIDENT, SERVED ON TX 4-H COUNCIL, NATIONAL 4-H ACHIEVEMENT AWARD, and SCHOLARSHIP FROM SAN ANTONIO LIVESTOCK ASSOC.

 1991-93: ATTENDED SOUTH PLAINS COLLEGE, AG SCIENCE MAJOR